ozguryazilimas/wp-postane/user-role-editor/readme.txt

 <li>Block selected widgets under "Appearance" menu for role.</li>
 <li>Show widgets at front-end for selected roles.</li>
 <li>Block selected meta boxes (dashboard, posts, pages, custom post types) for role.</li>
 <li>"Export/Import" module.
-You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.</li>
+You can export user role to the local file and import it to any WordPress site or other sites of the multi-site WordPress network.</li>
 <li>Roles and Users permissions management via Network Admin  for multisite configuration.
 One click Synchronization to the whole network.</li>
 <li>"Other roles access" module allows to define which other roles user with current role may see at WordPress: dropdown menus, e.g assign role to user editing user profile, etc.</li>
 <li>Manage user access to editing posts/pages/custom post type using posts/pages, authors, taxonomies ID list.</li>